omnia-network/omnia-proxy/README.md

 ## Current limitations
 - The proxy **doesn't** remove unused/disconnected peers from the WireGuard configuration and from the local database.
 - Every time the proxy received a request, it <u>reads WireGuard status from docker command line</u> to get the updated public IP of the peers.
 This is not efficient and should be improved.
+- communications between peers and proxy inside the VPN are on HTTP, _not HTTPS_.

 ## Improvements
 We could use [localtunnel server](https://github.com/localtunnel/server) to achieve the same result, without WireGuard and with a simpler setup.